Bladder infection (UTI) in cats

 Symptoms of a bladder infection often include:

 When to contact your vet

-Anti-inflammatory medication is excellent at soothing bladder pain and inflammation.
+- Pain relief.
+Anti-inflammatory pain relief (NSAID) is excellent at soothing bladder pain and inflammation.

-Bladder supplements are designed to sooth the lining of the bladder, although, there is no solid evidence to prove they work.
+- Bladder supplements.
+Bladder supplements are designed to soothe the lining of the bladder, although, there is no solid evidence to prove that they work.

 Preventing bacterial cystitis

-There isn’t anything you can do to specifically prevent bladder infections in cats.
+There isn’t anything you can do to specifically prevent a bladder infection.
 However, the tips below will help you keep your cat’s bladder as healthy as possible.

-Encourage your cat to drink lots of water – this helps to keep the kidneys and bladder healthy.
-Some cats like fresh water, others prefer stale and many cats love running water and like drinking from cat water fountains.
-Feed your cat wet food to increase their water intake.
+- Encourage your cat to drink.
+Encourage your cat to drink lots of water to keep their kidneys and bladder healthy.
+Some cats like fresh water, others prefer stale water, and many cats love running water and water fountains.
+If your cat doesn’t like drinking, feed them wet food to increase their water intake.